 Python has a thriving ecosystem of third-party modules (i.e. libraries or packages) available for you to install.
 There are hundreds of thousands of such modules available for you to install and use.

-Python comes with a package manager called pip
+Python comes with a package manager called pip.
+It can

 install all the packages listed at PyPI